masarapmabuhay/start3DAgain-SDL-GL-64bit/notes/steamPoweredIkaruga.md

 4) caution: when attempting to destroy everything;<br/>
 --> due: to ENERGY BULLETS as OUTPUT from destroyed object may HIT self;

+5) notes: self is destroyed after hitting ENEMY even if with SAME POLARITY;

+6) notes: OUTPUT ENERGY BULLETS from destroyed ENEMY are of the SAME POLARITY as that used to destroy it;